Meet the Faculty

 Dear Students,

-I am Dr. Irene Lara, a professor in the Department of Women's Studies who earned my PhD in Ethnic Studies from UC Berkeley.
-I am recruiting junior and senior students to apply for my Faculty-Student Mentoring Program seminar for Fall 2023-Spring 2024 I hope you consider the invitation.
+I am Dr. Irene Lara, a professor in the Department of Women, Gender, and Sexuality Studies who earned my PhD in Ethnic Studies from UC Berkeley.
+My work largely engages decolonial feminism, curandera praxis, and Anzaldúan and other women of color theory to write and teach about Chicana/x/e and Latina/x/e spirituality, sexuality, healing, pedagogy, and cultural productions.
+I am recruiting junior and senior students to apply for my Faculty-Student Mentoring Program seminar for Fall 2024 and Spring 2025.
+You can earn 3 units of credit each semester by enrolling in WMNS499 or WMNST597, which would count toward your graduation requirements.
+I hope you consider the invitation!

-This once a week seminar (Fall 2023: Wednesdays, 11am-1:30pm) is focused on developing our scholarly, activist, and healing capacities aligned with the goals of social justice and creating knowledge for/with our communities that emerged from the feminist/womanist, racial justice, sexual and gender justice, and decolonial struggles of the 60s.
-The Third World Liberation Front's strike and other similar and ongoing movements have demanded that the university create spaces for studying the legitimate knowledge and ways of knowing of historically racially marginalized groups, as well as for engaging and creating knowledge that would serve these groups, including Black, Native, Asian-American, Arab-American, and Chicana/o/x and Latina/o/x communities.
+This once a week seminar will meet on Tuesdays from 1 pm to 3:30 pm at the Women's Resource Center.
+It is focused on developing our scholarly, activist, and healing capacities aligned with the goals of social and healing justice and creating knowledge for/with our communities that emerged from the feminist/womanist, racial justice, sexual and gender justice, and decolonial struggles of the 60s.
+The Third World Liberation Front's strike and other similar and ongoing movements have demanded that the university create spaces for studying the legitimate knowledge and ways of knowing of historically racially marginalized groups, as well as for engaging and creating knowledge that would serve these groups, including Black, Native, Asian-American, Arab-American, and Chicana/o/x/e and Latina/o/x/e communities.

-Titled "Curandera/xScholarActivism in and beyond the University," in this small 6 to 9 student seminar I teach students two key methodologies for creating knowledge that meaningfully connects you to "home" (be it your dynamic identity/ies, culture, family, neighborhood...
-AND/OR "home" as your own body–or as I like to emphasize–your whole bodymindspirit self).
-One methodology is autoethnography or the creation of what Chicana writer Cherríe Moraga calls "theory from the flesh" of your own reflected upon experiences as informed by scholarship.
-In addition to such personal narratives, you will learn the "plática methodology" of sacred storytelling and listening in small "healing circle" groups.
-In addition to learning how to design, conduct, and present this community engaged research, we will form a femtoring (feminist mentoring) peer support group.
-Not only will you cultivate your capacity to be a scholar-activist, you will will learn how to critically integrate the praxis of personal and community healing as a method of social justice through self-reflective "inner work" of writing, storytelling, listening, and other contemplative and creative acts, as well as the study of indigenous knowledge and spiritual epistemologies as symbolized by the "curandera/o/x" (holistic healer).
+Alongside learning how to design, conduct, and present this community engaged research, we will form a femtoring (feminist mentoring) peer support group.
+Not only will you cultivate your capacity to be a scholar-activist, you will will learn how to critically integrate the praxis of personal and community healing as a method of social justice through self-reflective "inner work" of writing, storytelling, listening, and other contemplative and creative acts, as well as the study of indigenous knowledge and spiritual epistemologies as symbolized by the *"curandera/o/x/e" (holistic healer).

-For more information about me, my scholarship, and my pedaogy, see my department webpage: https://womensstudies.sdsu.edu/people/lara
+For more information about me, my scholarship, and my pedagogy, see my department webpage: https://womensstudies.sdsu.edu/people/lara

 Contact